ACCESS TO PARLIAMENT

 The Foreign Press Association has long been responsible for facilitating access for foreign journalists to the Press Gallery at the House of Commons.
 For those requiring Parliamentary access – for example, to watch Prime Minister’s Questions or a specific debate – the following procedure should be observed:

-Requests for tickets on specific dates should be e-mailed as soon as possible to the Director of the FPA firstname.lastname@example.org and copied to Jerry Lewis, a long-time member of the FPA and Westminster based correspondent at email@example.com.
+Requests for tickets on specific dates should be e-mailed as soon as possible to the FPA firstname.lastname@example.org and copied to Jerry Lewis, a long-time member of the FPA and Westminster based correspondent at email@example.com.
 In exceptional circumstances a ticket may be arranged on the day concerned but please note that this cannot be guaranteed.

 When requesting tickets for a specific date please give your